-- A. The Contractor shall implement the APC Core Measure Set shown in Exhibit 1, on page 5, into its contracts with providers, including the use of the PHQ-9 standardized tool. - B. In addition, the Contractor shall ensure that the payment methodology shall support the collection and reporting of the PHQ-9 patient-reported outcome measure (PROM), provided the primary care physicians are not already paid on a capitated basis.
-The Contractor shall also develop and share a plan for moving from collection and reporting of PROMs to the use of the patient-reported outcome performance measures that are tied to payment.7 - C. The Contractor shall work with primary care practices to ensure use of shared decisionmaking tools in the development and implementation of care treatment plans. - D. The Contractor shall implement within a 12-month period, the PBGH telehealth patient experience survey. - E. The Contractor shall submit all requested data for the PBGH Health Value Index to PBGH on behalf of their members.
+- A. The Contractor shall implement the APC Core Measure Set shown in Exhibit 1, on page 5, into its contracts with providers, including the use of the PHQ-9 standardized tool. - B. In addition, the Contractor shall ensure that the payment methodology shall support the collection and reporting of the PHQ-9 patient-reported outcome measure (PROM) provided the primary care physicians are not already paid on a capitated basis.
+The contractor also shall develop and share a plan for moving from collection and reporting of PROMs to the use of the patient-reported outcome performance measures that are tied to payment.7 - C. The Contractor shall work with primary care practices to ensure use of shared decisionmaking tools in the development and implementation of care treatment plans. - D. Contractors shall implement within a 12-month period, the PBGH telehealth patient experience survey. - E. The Contractor shall submit all requested data to the employer.